-Figure 4.
-Associated changes in mortality per 100,000 population from changes in average population-weighted peak season Normalized Difference Vegetation Index from 2014-2018 to 2019-2023 to the 2020 population, by geographical region (panel A) and climate classification (panel B).
+Figure 5.
+Associated changes in city-level mortality per 100,000 population from changes in average population-weighted peak season Normalized Difference Vegetation Index from 2014-2018 to 2019-2023 to the 2020 population, by geographical region (panel A) and climate classification (panel B).
 One city classified as “Polar” was dropped from panel B (El Alto, Bolivia, 112.69 more deaths per 100,000 population).

 Discussion

-We found substantial inter-annual variability in NDVI (mean spread: 0.056, range: 0.004, 0.223) across global cities.
-Urban greenspace varies greatly (mean: 0.270, range: 0.072, 0.580) and is related to region and climate classification.
+We found that urban greenspace varies greatly (mean: 0.270, range: 0.072, 0.580) across the 1,041 cities studied and is related to region and climate classification.
 Overall, urban greenspace has remained stable from 2014-2018 to 2019-2023.
 However, individual cities experienced over 20% changes in either direction.
 Regionally, the percent change in NDVI was over 5% in South-eastern Asia (-6.3%) and Eastern Asia (+6.2%), while cities classified as arid were the most stable.
 We estimated that changes in NDVI from 2014-2018 to 2019-2023 were associated with 5.04 (95% CI: 4.64, 5.19) additional deaths per 100,000 across the 1,041 cities.
 Despite this modest global estimate, there was a large spread in the mortality changes associated with urban greenspace, with over 100-fold higher and lower death rates across individual cities.

 Brochu et al. conducted a health impact assessment of 0.1 increases in NDVI across the 35 most populous U.S. cities.10 They found a mean NDVI of 0.35-0.40 across the three analysis years, with an associated health benefit of 200, 170, and 150 fewer deaths among those 65 and older per 100,000 in 2000, 2010, and 2019, respectively.
 We estimated that the average population-weighted peak season NDVI was 0.39 in 2014-2018 and 0.38 in 2019-2023 across all North American cities, and that this change was associated with an average of 63.1 more deaths per 100,000 across the entire population.
 NDVI changes were both positive and negative in our study, explaining the difference in sign of our results.
-The Barboza et al. health impact study of increasing NDVI to the World Health Organization’s recommendation of universal access to greenspace in 978 European cities reported large variability across cities.9 They estimated an average baseline NDVI of 0.52 (range: 0.11-0.72) across European cities and associated health impact ranging from 1-59 fewer deaths per 100,000 inhabitants among adults 20 years and older.
+Barboza et al. estimated health impacts of increasing NDVI to the World Health Organization’s recommendation of universal access to greenspace in 978 European cities reported large variability across cities.9 They estimated an average baseline NDVI of 0.52 (range: 0.11-0.72) across European cities and associated health impact ranging from 1-59 fewer deaths per 100,000 inhabitants among adults 20 years and older.
 Our baseline NDVI estimates were substantially lower, with a mean estimate of 0.27-0.36 (range: 0.13, 0.46) across European regions.
 This difference could be because they averaged NDVI using a 300m buffer around each pixel.
 In previous Lancet Countdown reports, NDVI was averaged to the 1km resolution, which similarly produced higher estimates of NDVI, with a global average of 0.34.11 Coarser resolution NDVI data likely increases the estimated NDVI of dense urban centers, by averaging in greener areas outside the city center.
 Brochu et al. used census tracts as their unit of analysis, which are more spatially analogous in urban areas to our 100m pixels.